-Bake at 375°F for about 45-55 minutes, or until the outside is golden and the inside temperature reaches at least 170°F. If you notice the outside getting too dark before the inside is cooked, you can cover with foil partway through.
+Bake at 375°F for about 45-55 minutes, or until the outside is golden and the inside temperature reaches at least 170°F. The pastry can brown pretty quickly, so I suggest covering with foil after the first 15 minutes or so.

 Mmmm.
 Flaky, meaty, vegetable goodness all up in there.
 Comfort food to the max.